pmunts/libsimpleio/README.md

 -   10 February 2021 -- Added support for GPIO output pins implemented
     using PWM outputs.
 This is useful for controlling an ON/OFF device such as an LED or solenoid valve driven by PWM output.
+-   17 March 2021 -- Modified the package building procedure to only
+    install the absolute minimum files for the MuntsOS cross-compiled packages.
+-

 Documentation
 -------------